The 5-Minute Breathwork Reset You Can Do at Your Desk

 Final Thought

-You’re investing in your capacity to show up—fully, clearly, and kindly—for the work, the people, and the life that matters.
+You’re not wasting time.
+You’re investing in your capacity to show up, fully, clearly, and kindly, for the work, the people, and the life that matters.

 Ready for the real thing?
 Find a Recharge venue near you →

 P.S.
-If you tried this today—comment below with how you felt after.
+If you tried this today, comment below with how you felt after.
 Your breath is your superpower.
 Use it wisely. 💙